熊野の山脈の絶景

 Amidaji Temple 12 min by car

-A serene mountain temple on sacred Myohozan (open to all, including men).
+A serene mountain temple on sacred Myohozan.
 Moss-covered paths, sweeping ocean views, a peaceful garden blooming with seasonal wildflowers.

 Nigiwai Ichiba Market